PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/ci_cd_reflection.md

 1. Research what CI/CD is and why it’s used in software development.

-- CI (Continuous Integration): Developers frequently merge (integrate) code changes into a shared repository.
+- CI (Continuous Integration): Developers frequently merge code changes into a shared repository.
 Automated builds and tests run to detect issues early.
 - CD (Continuous Delivery/Deployment): Extends CI by automatically deploying tested code to staging or production environments.

 - Why it’s used: